 But in recent years, dozens of companies found a way around federal regulations to sell gun parts and do-it-yourself kits online and at gun shows that made it easy for anyone, including those prohibited from owning firearms, to build their own untraceable firearms at home in minutes.
 These “ghost guns” are made using so-called “80-percent”-complete frames and receivers sold with jigs, instructions, and even drill bits so that they can be finished quickly and without specialized training.
 More importantly, these unfinished frames and receivers lacked serial numbers and, until recently, the industry maintained that they did not have to be sold or transferred through licensed dealers with accompanying background checks.

 Of course, the “80-percent” moniker is itself misleading, as these firearm components are nearly finished.
-For example, the largest manufacturer and distributor in this market, Polymer80, produces “80-percent” frames for Glock-style pistols that can be completed by simply drilling out three holes and removing four plastic tabs.
-Once that is done, other parts, such as slides and triggers, can be added to the frame to complete the pistol.
+For example, before it reportedly shut down, the largest manufacturer and distributor in this market, Polymer80, produced “80-percent” frames for Glock-style pistols that could be completed by simply drilling out three holes and removing four plastic tabs.
+After that, other parts, such as the slide and trigger, could be added to the frame to complete the pistol.

 The frame and receiver rule

 In May 2021, the Biden administration responded to this threat by proposing a new rule to end the proliferation of ghost guns.
-The rule sought to shutter most of the ghost gun market by clarifying the regulatory definitions of “firearm” and “frame or receiver” to include ghost gun kits as well as standalone components like nearly complete frames and receivers.
+The rule sought to curb the ghost gun market by clarifying the regulatory definitions of “firearm” and “frame or receiver” to include ghost gun kits as well as standalone components like nearly complete frames and receivers.

 According to the final rule, the ATF will consider several factors in determining if an unfinished frame or receiver can be “readily completed,” including the time it takes to finish the process, the ease of doing so, and the equipment required.